gardener/gardener/docs/deployment/getting_started_locally.md

 - Make sure that you have followed the [Local Setup guide](../development/local_setup.md) up until the [Get the sources]../development/local_setup.md#get-the-sources) step.
 - Make sure your Docker daemon is up-to-date, up and running and has enough resources (at least `8` CPUs and `8Gi` memory; see [here](https://docs.docker.com/desktop/mac/#resources) how to configure the resources for Docker for Mac).
   > Please note that 8 CPU / 8Gi memory might not be enough for more than two `Shoot` clusters, i.e., you might need to increase these values if you want to run additional `Shoot`s.
+  > If you plan on following the optional steps to [create a second seed cluster](#optional-setting-up-a-second-seed-cluster), the required resources will be more - at least `10` CPUs and `18Gi` memory.
   Additionally, please configure at least `120Gi` of disk size for the Docker daemon.
   > Tip: With `docker system df` and `docker system prune -a` you can cleanup unused data.